hzeller/gcode-multi-shell-extrude/README.md

 ![Postscript bed view][postscript-bed-layout]

-If you want to see how the screws nest, add the `--nested` parameter (like [Matryoshka][matryoshka-reference], the nested doll), then they are all shown nested into each other
+If you want to see how the screws nest, add the `--nested` parameter then they are all shown centered around one point:

      ./multi-shell-extrude -n 5 --height=10 --pitch=180 --size=3.5 --polygon-file=sample/hilbert.poly -P --nested > out.ps